legendofmiracles/minecraft-bte-aws-server/README.md

 Future functionality:
 * add Discord bot for both starting and stopping the Minecraft instance

-## Prerquisites
+## Prerequisites
-* An AWS account with credentials for programmatic access
+* An AWS account with credentials for programmatic access <https://aws.amazon.com>
-* Download and install terraform
+* Download and install terraform from <https://www.terraform.io/downloads.html>
-* For local development: python, and pip installed
+* For local development (optional): python 3.7, and pip installed

 ## Configuration
 ### Local Development